Desert X 2025 Recap: Art Highlights, Map & Photos

 GPS Coordinates: 33.965665, -116.583173

-Namak Nazak by Hylozoic/Desires is an audio-visual experience, that you could easily stop by on your way to Joshua Tree National Park.
-On the day I went, desert wildflowers were in full bloom, and San Bernardino and the San Jacinto Mountains were both covered in snow, which added to the scenic views.
+Namak Nazak by Hylozoic/Desires is an audio-visual installation you can easily visit on your way to Joshua Tree National Park.
+When I was there, the desert wildflowers were blooming, and both the San Bernardino and San Jacinto Mountains were dusted with snow, adding to the stunning views.

 Searching for the Sky (While Maintaining Equilibrium) by Mario García Torres